MathieuBoko/MathieuBoko/README.md

 - 👋 Hi, I’m Mathieu !
 - 👀 I’m interested in everything digital.
 - 🌱 I’m currently learning Web & Software development.
-- 💞️ I’m looking for an entry level job & participating to open source project.
+- 💞️ I’m looking for an entry level job & participating to open source projects.
 - 📫 How to reach me: www.linkedin.com/in/mathieuboko

 <!---